hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/LoggingConfiguration.md

 -   **none**: disable logging

-You can set `hazelcast.logging.type` through declarative configuration, programmatic configuration or JVM system property.
+You can set `hazelcast.logging.type` through declarative configuration, programmatic configuration, or JVM system property.

 ![image](images/NoteSmall.jpg) ***NOTE:*** *If you choose to use `log4j` or `slf4j`, proper dependencies should be included in the classpath.*